Study calls into Question the quality and EPA/DHA content of many Fish Oil Supplements sold in New Zealand and Australia

 GOED (Global Organization for EPA and DHA Omega-3s) is an organisation which Xtend-Life is a proud member of.
 GOED has published a statement on their initial review of the study's findings.

 In light of the study and the related media attention it has received, Warren Matthews, Chairman and Founder of Xtend-Life Natural Products would like to assure our customers that Xtend-Life Natural Products prides itself in manufacturing and supplying some of the purest, freshest and true-to-label Omega 3 fish oil products available.
 Xtend-Life has also invested a significant amount of time and resources in sourcing only the very best fish oil available.
 Our fish oil is encapsulated in New Zealand and every batch is thoroughly tested for oxidization, including AV, PV and Totox.
-Every batch is also tested for, heavy metals, Omega 3, DHA & EPA, and we use a New Zealand government-owned laboratory adhering to extremely strict standards, to absolutely assure the quality and true-to-label status of our products.
+Every batch is also tested for, Omega 3, DHA & EPA, and we use a New Zealand government-owned laboratory adhering to extremely strict standards, to absolutely assure the quality and true-to-label status of our products.

 The researchers suggested the following in report…